bazmac81/bySamanthaBrooker/README.md

 Reference sites to build knowledge on technologies covered in the first 3 modules of the course; HTML Fundamentals, CSS Fundamentals, and User Centric Frontend Development:
 - [coomonmark.org](https://commonmark.org/help/) - to better understand markd down for creating the README.md file
 - [Stormotion.io](https://stormotion.io/blog/how-to-write-a-good-user-story-with-examples-templates/) - Tips on how to write good User Stories
+- [lullabot.com](https://www.lullabot.com/articles/what-heck-aria-beginners-guide-aria-accessibility) - to understand more on ARIA in making websites accessible
 _[Back to Contents](#Contents)_

 -------------